Aquanty/rtd-hgs/docs/source/index.rst

 --------------

+New zone
+''''''''

-| **New zone**
+|

 #. **num_zone** Zone number.

 Chosen elements are assigned a new zone number.

-| If **num_zone** is greater than the total number of zones of the
-  current media type, the total number of zones will be incremented and default properties for that media type will be assigned.
+If **num_zone** is greater than the total number of zones of the current media type, the total number of zones will be incremented and default properties for that media type will be assigned.

 --------------

+|

+:math:`\bullet \bullet \bullet`

+Input instructions !
+New zone

 The following set of instructions, inserted in the *prefix*\ ``.grok`` file would create a new fracture zone.